-The same goes for Gold, Platinum, or Noir M Life members to access free valet parking.
+The same goes for Gold, Platinum, or Noir MGM Rewards members to access free valet parking.
 They can simply present their membership card to the valet staff.

 Mandalay Bay is a world-class resort with tons of entertainment, dining, shopping, and attractions.
 The resort has plenty of parking available, so you’re unlikely to have trouble finding a place to park.

-However, you’ll have to pay for parking unless you have an M Life Rewards Card at Pear status or above.
+However, you’ll have to pay for parking unless you have an MGM Rewards Rewards Card at Pear status or above.

-Parking Rates at Other Las Vegas Hotels & Casinos
+Parking Guides For Other Las Vegas Hotels & Casinos

 - Caesars Palace